LeonardoHAraujo/Captcha-generate/readme.md

-Autor: Leonardo Araújo
+# Captcha generator

-Nome: Gerador captcha
+*Powered by Leonardo Araújo*

-Gerador de captcha simples para form, utilizando sqlite.
+Simple captcha generator for form, using sqlite.